Science

 New predictions, openly falsifiable

-Each generated candidate carries a specific measurable signature (Q*, gap, Tc) and is routed to partner labs at UIUC and UC Berkeley for blind confirmation.
+Each generated candidate carries a specific measurable signature (Q*, gap, Tc) and is routed to partner labs at UIUC, UC Berkeley, and Georgia Tech for blind confirmation.

 Rung 02 · the back-test